 BY-LAW NO. 30

 This By-law relates generally to the conduct of the affairs of Matthews Hall (the “Corporation”).

 Schedule of Board Meetings (2019-2020)

 Board Member Recruitment

 Recruiting members to serve on the Board is one of the primary functions of the Governance Committee.
 The Governance Committee makes recommendations about recruiting to the Board.
 In this way, the Board chooses its own governors, which helps build a more diverse range of skills and experience in keeping with the strategic goals of the School.
 This model also ensures that future governors contribute to the continuity of existing aims and values as the custodians of the School’s mission, vision and values.
 If the Board lacks skills or expertise, it can target specific candidates to fill gaps when vacancies arise.

-If you are interested in becoming a member of our Board, please contact Kayla Moore, Executive Assistant to the Head of School at email@example.com for more information.
+For information about the process for volunteering to serve on a Board committee, please contact Kayla Moore, Executive Assistant to the Head of School at email@example.com .